 Around London and other UK cities there are a vast number of ongoing construction projects.
 However, in today’s economic environment, contractor insolvencies are on the rise.
 Combined with a decrease in bank lending, a devalued currency, increased supply costs and fears of Brexit related shortages of materials and specialist labour, the market conditions are very tough.

-From the point of view of the employer, Cripps highlighted the precautionary measures that should be taken on any construction project, especially in the current economic climate.
+Cripps highlighted the precautionary measures that should be taken by the employer on any construction project, especially in the current economic climate.

-Firstly, ahead of appointing a contractor an employer should carry out financial due diligence on the contractor to establish their financial strength and capability.
+Firstly, ahead of appointing a contractor an employer should carry out financial due diligence to establish their financial strength and capability.
 This could include credit checks using a credit status agency, viewing accounts filed at Companies House and assessing historical records.
-Although not fool proof, this due diligence can provide a valuable insight into the credit worthiness of a contractor.
+Although not foolproof, this due diligence can provide a valuable insight into the credit worthiness of a contractor.

 There are benefits to the employer and the contractor in obtaining a performance bond.
 To the employer, the risk of financial loss due to non-performance by the contractor is partially mitigated by the typically 10% bond.
 They obtain the superior financial strength of a regulated and highly rated surety.
 Finally, the prequalification by the surety endorses the financial strength and ability of the contractor.

 For the contractor, obtaining the surety bond shows their professionalism, indicates their financial capability, prevents delays in starting projects and receipt of payments, avoids the risk of losing the job and fulfils a contractual award requirement.